JohnVinyard/matching-pursuit/experiments/e_2023_11_28/readme.md

 - events are modelled as `f(event_vec, pos, t)` and optimized to also emit 0 before the event has begun
 - pif feature inversion and sparse coding
 - alternating optimization of positions and atom audio

+# Questions

+- is one channel at a time more important, or just the multi-band loss that weights higher bands more heavily
+-